0xShin/Python-datastructures-notes/binary-search.md

-## Binary search algorithm is a half interval search algorithm that starts on the middle element of your array.
+## Binary search algorithm is a half interval search algorithm or in other words its a algorithm  that starts doing a search  on the middle element of your array.

 ```python
 arr= ['test','arf','bum','shen','lem']